MarBoKor/CodingTask2/README.md

 **Question 3:** Wie verhält sich der Speicherverbrauch Ihres Programms?
 * Currently for the input list an dynamic array (ArrayList) of Interval objects are used.
 * An Interval object holds 2 integer.
-(For N elements it would be 2x32-bitxN + bits for overhead).
+(For N elements it would be 2 x 32bit x N + bits for overhead).
 * The dynamic array (ArrayList) is initiated with 10 slots and increased by 50% when the last slot is filled.
 * The output list is an dynamic array (ArrayList) as well.